Skip to content

 After the Storm

-As for what is next for Jayson?
-He is continuing his ongoing technical governance journey to stay ahead of the landscape's changes in both technology and education.
+What is next for Jayson?
+He is continuing his technical governance journey to stay ahead of the changes in technology and education.

 "It has been a massive journey for us since I've started, we've clocked over 200 projects in my time which is huge - some of them are actually three or four months in size as well.
 So, we have certainly been on a journey of change."